What Do I Sound Like On the Phone? Can Call Scoring Help?

-Our goal whenever we join a trade association is to provide valuable resources for their members (articles, White Papers, webinars, etc.) and to provide a special product offering to their members–like a deeply discounted, or even free version of Convirza.
+Our goal whenever we join a trade association is to provide valuable resources for their members.
+Useful items such as articles, White Papers, webinars, and more to give special product offering to their members–like a deeply discounted, or even free version of Convirza.

-We believe these relationships can be very mutually beneficial when/if the association is willing share useful content/programs with their membership.
+We believe these relationships can be very mutually beneficial when/if the association is willing to share useful content and programs with their membership.

 Most of these interactions have been very, very positive.